Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Concluding remarks

+The main results have been stated and proved under simple conditions in order to keep the presentation as transparent as possible.
+Below we discuss some straightforward \emph{Generalizations}.

-The proof that $\mu_c > 0$ for the ARW when the jumps are to nearest neighbors can be adapted to bounded jumps without any difficulty.
-In this case one cannot get the sharp estimate $\mu_c \geqslant \frac \lambda{1+\lambda}$, though the authors conjecture that it should still hold.
-For the SSM, one can still get $\mu_c>0$ as long as the jumps are not totally asymmetric.
-One cannot however expect the bound $\mu_c \geqslant \frac 14$ to hold in general, since for degenerate jumps always to the left we indeed have $\mu_c=0$.
+For the ARW, the proof that $\mu_c > 0$ when the jumps are to nearest neighbors can be adapted to bounded jumps without any difficulty.
+In this case we cannot get the sharp estimate $\mu_c \geqslant \frac \lambda{1+\lambda}$, though we conjecture that it should still hold.
+For the SSM with asymmetric jumps, the same proof still gives $\mu_c>0$, but the lower bound for $\mu_c$ degenerates as $q \to 0$, where $q:=p(+1)=1-p(-1)$.

 The Poissonian distribution $\nu$ of the initial amount of particles at a given site plays no special role in the proof of local fixation.
-One can replace $\nu$ by any translation-invariant ergodic distribution with the finite first moment $\mu$ and the proofs presented in the previous sections still give fixation as long as $\mu<\frac\lambda{1+\lambda}$ for the ARW or $\frac14$ for the SSM.
-For the existence of a $\mu_c\in[0,\infty]$ separating the absorbing and active phases we have used the stochastic ordering of the family $\{\nu_\mu\}_{0\leqslant\mu<\infty}$, parametrized by the density $\mu$.
+One can replace $\nu$ by any translation-invariant ergodic distribution with finite first moment $\mu$ and the proofs presented in the previous sections still give fixation as long as $\mu<\frac{\lambda}{1+\lambda}$ for the ARW or $\mu<\frac{1}{4}$ for the SSM.
+For the existence of a $\mu_c\in[0,\infty]$ separating the absorbing and active phases we have used the stochastic ordering of the family $\{\nu_\mu\}_{0\leqslant\mu<\infty}$, parametrized by the density $\mu=\nu\big(\eta(0)\big)$.

 The proof that $\mu_c \leqslant 1$ in one dimension generalizes with slight modifications to any finite-range random walk and any ergodic $\nu$.
 Indeed, the proof shows that the system stays active for any ergodic $\nu$ with density $\mu>1$, or even $\mu=1$, as long as the fluctuations diverge, that is, $\limsup_N\sum_{x=0}^N|\eta(x)|-N=\infty$.
-A proof that $\mu_c\leqslant 1$ for Poisson product distributions in dimensions $d\geqslant2$ was recently given in~\cite{shellef08}, using the framework described here and in~\cite{rolla08b}.
+A proof that $\mu_c\leqslant 1$ in dimensions $d\geqslant2$ was recently given in~\cite{shellef-10}, using the framework described here and in~\cite{rolla-08}, and a more abstract proof was later given in~\cite{amir-gurelgurevich-10}.